Visible Side Effects of Breast Cancer Treatments

 Doctors call this lymphedema.
 It's swelling in the arm on the side where you've had breast or lymph node surgery.
 It can also happen after you get radiation.
 It’s often a temporary side effect, but it can be permanent.
 If so, it can affect your quality of life.

 You can lessen its impact if you spot the symptoms of it early.

 - Don't ignore any swelling you have in your arm.

 - Avoid injury to the skin of an affected arm.

-- Avoid extreme water temperature changes.
+- Avoid extreme water-temperature changes.

 - Keep your arm protected from the sun.

-- Avoid venipuncture on an affected arm.
+- Avoid getting shots or IVs on your affected arm.